 1. Step One: Immediate Supervisor

 a.
 Informal Step- Any employee with a complaint grievance shall first discuss the matter with the employee's immediate supervisor, if applicable, within five (5) working days of the action giving rise to the complaint grievance.
 The supervisor shall make every reasonable effort to resolve the complaint grievance but may not issue any decision which conflicts with the policies herein.
 The supervisor shall record the date the complaint grievance was presented and the date the supervisor responded.
-The supervisor shall also notify the Health Commissioner of the complaint Grievance and response.
+The supervisor shall also notify the Health Commissioner of the complaint grievance and response.
 If the matter cannot be resolved informally or the employee is not satisfied with the informal resolution offered by the supervisor the employee may elect to proceed to the Formal step.

 b.
 Formal Step- If the informal step does not resolve the issue, the employee shall may submit the grievance in writing to the supervisor within five (5) days after the informal meeting, or not later than ten (10) days after the incident.
 The supervisor is required to investigate the situation and provide written answers within five (5) working days after the incident.
 The supervisor is required to investigate the situation and provide written answers within five (5) working days following the receipt of the written grievance.
 If the employee is not satisfied with the response, the employee may elect to proceed to Step Two.